JerStyles/CS50-Homework/README.md

-# CS50 Homework Backup (2024)
+# CS50 Problem Set Answer Backup (2024)

 ## About
-This repository contains my homework backup for the 2024 version of CS50.
+This repository contains my backup of answers for the 2024 version of CS50's problem sets.
 I am currently halfway through the course and will upload the complete collection once I finish it.

 ---